 just use a custom name, without the "folder format", if it doesn't fit the suggestions above

-When opening a PR, please follow the guidelines in Development Guidelines.
+When opening a PR in any of our repositories, follow the guidelines in Development Guidelines.

 Often we'll need to open a PR in more than one of the Org's repos when introducing a new feature.
-That happens because the Apps-Engine hooks itself into many points in Rocket.Chat so they can provide Rocket.Chat Apps with functionalities.
+That happens, for instance, when adding a new feature to the Apps-Engine, because it hooks itself into many points in Rocket.Chat so they can provide Rocket.Chat Apps with functionalities.